kylefiedler/kylefiedler.github.com/_posts/2023-11-21-the-shared-language-of-props.md

 ---
 layout: post
-title: "The problem is when we think we’re talking about the same thing, but we’re not."
+title: "&ldquo;The problem is when we think we’re talking about the same thing, but we’re not.&rdquo;"
 date: 2023-11-21 09:50
 ---